 b.
 Significantly reduce recurrences of this disorder.

 In order to obtain long-term relief from I.T.B.
-Syndrome, you must control the biomechanical abnormalities of the legs and feet that cause the I.T.B. to rub against the outer aspect of the femur with excessive force.
+Syndrome, you must control the biomechanical abnormalities of the legs and feet which cause the I.T.B. to rub against the outer aspect of the femur with excessive force.
 Unless these problems are quickly and properly overcome, the I.T.B. pain may not completely subside; or if it does, it will usually return when normal running and cycling begin again.
 To treat these abnormalities, you must stabilize the feet; provide proper shock absorption in the foot, so that abnormal forces are absorbed in the foot, and not passed on to the knee; and, control limb shortages and bow legs.
-The best way to effectively treat these problems, and help to eliminate I.T.B.
+In my 30 years of private practice experience, I have found that the best way to effectively treat these problems, and help to eliminate I.T.B.
 Syndrome, is with the use of custom-made sports orthotics designed for this condition.